Àngel Guimerà: Life

-When Guimerà died in 1924, he was offered a state funeral in Barcelona of a proportion which had never been seen before and was buried at the Montjuïc Cemetery.
+When Guimerà died in 1924, he was offered a state funeral in Barcelona and was buried at the Montjuïc Cemetery.

 In his hometown of Santa Cruz de Tenerife is a theater built in his name (Teatro Guimerá).

 Terra baixa

 Terra baixa is the story of Marta, a poor girl from Barcelona, who finds herself the young lover to Sebastià, the most important landowner in the Catalan lowlands.
 Sebastià must marry a woman of prominence to keep his land and inheritance.
-To squelch gossip of his relationship with Marta but still keep her as his lover, Sebastià marries her off to the unsuspecting Manelic, a young shepherd from the Pyrenees, and sets the newly weds up in the house attached to the town's mill.
-Marta finds herself torn between her old domineering lover and her new caring husband.
+To squelch gossip of his relationship with Marta but still keep her as his lover, Sebastià marries her off to the unsuspecting Manelic, a young shepherd from the Pyrenees, and sets the newlyweds up in the house attached to the town's mill.
+Marta is ashamed of having a lover before marriage and is at first cold to her new caring husband, who she thinks agreed to marry her like this.
+The townspeople gossip and laugh at them.
+Manelic confronts Marta, who tells Manelic the truth, and expects (and wants) him to kill her.
+Manelic forgives his wife and takes revenge on Sebastià.

 La filla del mar

 Another well-known work by Guimerà is the play La filla del mar (The daughter of the sea, 1900), that recounts the story of Àgata (Agate).

 Her name is that of a precious stone, in sharp contrast to the contempt in which she is held.
 Her uncertain origins, and the fact that she had been born "among Moors" renders her an object of hate, branded as a heretic.

 One of the few people who does not exclude her is Baltasanet, who states that "When we are born, we are all Moors." Àgata is perfectly conscious of the fact that she is considered a "nobody" and a "nuisance".
 "What evil have I done, that everyone despises me?", she asks.
 The discrimination she faces leads ultimately to her death.

 Àgata feels attracted by the sea, which seems to be calling out to her, in the voices of her parents.

 For her, there is a symbolic opposition between sea and earth, the latter being all about misery and tears, whereas the sea harbours peacefulness and truth.
 Drowning, for her, would be a return to the 'amniotic fluid' of the sea from which she was born.

 Like a sailor, she is strong, brave, and vital.
 At the same time she is sensitive, and when she finds in Pere Màrtir the affection she had desperately lacked, they are able to connect.
 She excuses his past as a ladies' man, but, overcome by jealousy, threatens him with death if he relapses.

 The story of Àgata involves numerous literary allusions and archetypes, from mythological aquatic characters, to the legend of Sappho committing suicide by throwing herself from a cliff into the sea.
 Translated by Rudolf Lothar, the work was the basis of Eugen d'Albert's 1912 opera Liebesketten.